openharmony/docs/en/application-dev/reference/apis/js-apis-enterprise-wifiManager.md

 setWifiProfile(admin: Want, profile: WifiProfile, callback: AsyncCallback&lt;void&gt;): void

-Sets Wi-Fi to connect to the specified network.
+Sets Wi-Fi profile through the specified device administrator application to enable the device to connect to the specified network.
 This API uses an asynchronous callback to return the result.

 **Required permissions**: ohos.permission.ENTERPRISE_SET_WIFI